-If not, it can cause a ripple effect of issues and distract you from your core business.
+If not, it could cause a ripple effect of issues and distract you from your core business.
 Look for these top 5 signs your commercial HVAC system needs repairs from professionals.
 At Estes Commercial in Atlanta, Georgia, we’re ready to help so you can focus on what you do best.

 Sign #1: Commercial HVAC Energy Expense Spike

-Sometimes a heat wave or cold snap produces an unusual surge in heating or AC use.
+Sometimes a heatwave or cold snap produces an unusual surge in heating or AC use.
 If your energy bills show a spike unrelated to seasonality, however, it indicates a possible malfunction.